elileinkram/_feedstack_web/README.md

 Posts with higher rankings will feature in the feed before posts with lower rankings.

-The value of the ranking is calculated by the [computeRanking](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking) function.
+The ranking is calculated by the [computeRanking](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking) function.

 This function takes in 3 classes as input.